Ward Connerly: Campaign against racial preferences

 In 2003, Connerly helped place Proposition 54 on the California ballot, which would prohibit the government from classifying any person by race, ethnicity, color, or national origin, with some exceptions, such as for medical research.
 Critics were concerned that such a measure would make it difficult to track housing discrimination and racial profiling activities.
 Editorials in newspapers such as the San Francisco Chronicle and Los Angeles Times criticized the measure, saying that the lack of such information would hamper legitimate medical and scientific purposes.
 The voters did not pass the measure.

 In 2003 the Supreme Court ruled on affirmative action programs at the University of Michigan in Gratz v.
 Bollinger and Grutter v.
 Bollinger; it ruled the undergraduate affirmative action program was unconstitutional for the way it applied the program, but that the process at the University of Michigan law school could continue.
 Jennifer Gratz invited Connerly to Michigan to support a referendum measure similar to the 1996 California amendment.
 The Michigan Civil Rights Initiative appeared on the November 2006 Michigan ballot and was passed 58% to 42%.

 For the 2008 elections, Connerly headed a campaign which he called "Super Tuesday for Equal Rights".
 It was directed at dismantling affirmative action programs in five different states via ballot measures.
 In three of the states, Connerly's initiatives failed to make it onto the ballot.
 In Colorado, voters rejected Amendment 46 (or the Colorado Civil Rights Initiative) by a very slim margin.
 Voters in Nebraska were the only ones to approve a new anti-affirmative action measure, called Initiative 424.

 For the 2020 election, Connerly organized the coalition opposing Proposition 16, which would have removed the sections added to the California constitution after Proposition 209 was approved by the voters in 1996.
 A victory for Proposition 16 would make it legal for the state to give preferences and discriminate based on protected classes like race, sex, color, ethnicity, or national origin.
 57% of the votes cast in the election opposed Proposition 16, and it failed to pass.
 The 57.2% vote against Proposition 16, implies that more Californians support race neutrality than they did in 1996, when Proposition 209 passed with 54.6% votes.

 Political views

 Party identification

 Ward Connerly identifies as a Republican with a libertarian philosophy.
 In January 2008, Connerly endorsed Republican presidential candidate Rudy Giuliani.

+More recently, Connerly has said he supports Donald Trump and MAGA.
+In a 2020 interview with EdSource, Connerly praised Trump as the nation’s first truly “color-blind” president, described white nationalists as “super patriots,” and said he feared an increased exodus of whites from California if affirmative action returned.